A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Methodology for the systematic literature review

+Prior to commencing the literature search, some exclusion criteria were defined.
+First, papers from the current year 2025 were excluded because it has only just begun, hence the review will only cover the literature up to the end of year 2024.
+Second, only journal articles published in Q1 and Q2 journals, as ranked by the Scimago Journal Rank, and conference papers from A$^\star$ and A venues, according to the ICORE conference rankings, were included.
+This selection was made to ensure that the analysis focused exclusively on high-quality, peer-reviewed research published in top-tier venues.
+Additionally, book chapters, workshops, and tutorials were excluded.

 An advanced search query to be submitted to the databases was designed to capture the breadth of the topic while maintaining specificity.
-Its general form is \texttt{(("graph neural network" OR gnn) AND "time series") AND (classification OR forecasting)} \footnote{Specific search queries for the different databases: \begin{itemize} \item Scopus: \texttt{TITLE-ABS-KEY((("graph neural network" OR gnn) AND "time series") AND (classification OR forecasting)) AND PUBYEAR < 2025 AND (EXCLUDE(DOCTYPE,"cr") OR EXCLUDE (DOCTYPE,"cp"))}. \item IEEE Xplore: \texttt{(("graph neural network" OR gnn) AND "time series") AND (classification OR forecasting)}.
-Filters applied: \texttt{Journals, 2000 - 2024}. \item Web of Science: \texttt{(("graph neural network" OR gnn) AND "time series") AND (classification OR forecasting)}.
-Filters applied: \texttt{Article, 2000 - 2024}. \item ACM: \texttt{[[All: "graph neural network"] OR [All: gnn]] AND [All: "time series"] AND [[All: classification] OR [All: forecasting]] AND [E-Publication Date: (01/01/2000 TO 12/31/2024)]}. \end{itemize}}.
+Its general form is \texttt{(("graph neural network" OR gnn) AND "time series") AND (classification OR forecasting)} \footnote{Specific search queries for the different databases: \begin{itemize} \item Scopus: \texttt{TITLE-ABS-KEY((("graph neural network" OR gnn) AND "time series") AND (classification OR forecasting)) AND PUBYEAR < 2025}. \item IEEE Xplore: \texttt{(("graph neural network" OR gnn) AND "time series") AND (classification OR forecasting)}.
+Filters applied: \texttt{2000 - 2024}. \item Web of Science: \texttt{(("graph neural network" OR gnn) AND "time series") AND (classification OR forecasting)}.
+Filters applied: \texttt{2000 - 2024}. \item ACM: \texttt{[[All: "graph neural network"] OR [All: gnn]] AND [All: "time series"] AND [[All: classification] OR [All: forecasting]] AND [E-Publication Date: (01/01/2000 TO 12/31/2024)]}. \end{itemize}}.
 The first two elements of the query aim to restrict the pool of GNN models to the time series domain, and the second part focuses the search on classification and forecasting applications.